Symptoms of a poorly done dental filling

 Incorrect sealing

-When a filling does not seal properly, bacterial leakage occurs, which promotes the development of decay under the filling and possible infections.
+When the filling does not seal properly, bacterial leakage occurs, which promotes the development of cavities under the filling and possible infections.

 Proximity to the dental nerve

-In deep cavities, poor isolation or insufficient protection of the nerve can cause pulp inflammation, even if the filling appears correct externally.
+In deep cavities, poor insulation or insufficient protection of the nerve can cause pulp inflammation even if the filling appears to be correct externally.

 Inappropriate material

-Using an incorrect or poorly cured material reduces the durability of the filling and increases the risk of discomfort and leakage.
+The use of incorrect or poorly polymerised material reduces the durability of the filling and increases the risk of discomfort and leaks.

 How can you tell if a filling is causing tooth sensitivity?

-Persistent sensitivity is one of the clearest symptoms of a defective filling.
-If pain appears when exposed to cold and does not fade quickly, if you feel sharp pain when breathing in cold air, or discomfort without an apparent stimulus, there is likely an issue that requires professional evaluation.
+Persistent sensitivity is one of the clearest symptoms of a faulty filling.
+If pain occurs on contact with cold and does not disappear quickly, if you feel a sharp pain when breathing in cold air or discomfort without any apparent stimulus, there is likely to be a problem that requires professional attention.

 Risks of not correcting a poorly done dental filling

-Failing to treat a defective filling in time can lead to infections, secondary decay, the need for root canal treatment, tooth fracture, or even tooth loss.
+Failure to treat a defective filling in time can lead to infections, secondary caries, the need for root canal treatment, tooth fracture or even tooth loss.
 Many of these problems could be avoided with early correction.

-What to do if you suspect you have a poorly done dental filling?
+What should you do if you suspect that you have a poorly done dental filling?

-The dentist will assess the bite adjustment, the seal of the filling, possible nerve involvement, and the presence of secondary decay.
-Acting early allows for simpler and less invasive solutions.
+The dentist will assess the bite alignment, the seal of the filling, possible nerve damage and the presence of secondary caries.
+Acting in time allows for simpler and less invasive solutions to be applied.

-Solutions depend on the condition of the tooth and may include adjusting or polishing the filling, completely replacing the material, using a more suitable restorative material, or, in advanced cases, a root canal.
-Most poorly done fillings have a solution if they are detected early.
+The solutions depend on the condition of the tooth and may include adjusting or polishing the filling, completely replacing the material, using a more suitable material or, in advanced cases, root canal treatment.
+Most poorly done fillings can be fixed if detected early.

 Conclusion

 A poorly done dental filling should not be ignored.
-Persistent pain, sensitivity, or inflammation are clear warning signs that something is wrong.
-Detecting it early protects oral health and helps avoid more complex treatments, so when in doubt, a professional dental check-up is always the best decision.
+Persistent pain, sensitivity or inflammation are clear signs that something is wrong.
+Detecting it early protects oral health and avoids more complex treatments, so if in doubt, a professional check-up is always the best decision.